 |Term(s) and duration|

-This module will run during term 3 (1 weeks)
+This module ran during term 3 (1 weeks)

 Dr Fenella Eason (Lecturer)